Due to Covid-19, MADWeb 2022 will be a fully virtual event.

 Submission site: https://madweb22.hotcrp.com/

-MADWeb will be co-located with NDSS 2022 and will follow the same format as the main conference.
+MADWeb will be co-located with NDSS 2022 and will follow the same format as the main conference (currently a hybrid event; please refer to the NDSS 2022 website for the latest updates).

 One author of each accepted paper is expected to present the paper at the workshop.
 The format will be traditional conference-style research presentations with questions from the audience.
 Interactive and engaging presentations are welcomed.
 Following notification to authors, more information will be provided regarding speaking times and other details.